How much would you love having your own homemade deer jerky?

 Instead of buying expensive, subpar jerky at the store, you can make deer jerky right at home using a meat dehydrator.
 Deer jerky is a great alternative to the standard beef or turkey jerky you usually find in the store, and there are many great health benefits to eating deer jerky.

 Whether you’re on a health-conscious paleo diet or just looking for a tasty snack, homemade deer jerky is an awesome treat.
 In this guide, we’ll show you how to make it yourself using a meat dehydrator.
-Read on to learn how to make this easy, delicious treat!
+Read on to learn how to make deer jerky in a dehydrator!

 1. Procure the Meat